#59723 closed defect (bug) (fixed)

 - Status changed from reviewing to accepted

-is run one the upgrade page, via this line, the function returns an empty array, which means the functions file isn't included.
+Thanks, @fabiankaegy.
+It looks like what is happening here is that the first time wp_get_active_and_valid_themes() is run one the upgrade page, via โthis line, the function returns an empty array, which means the functions file isn't included.

-and do not include a check for whether the functions file has already been loaded, but we should probably add an extra check here, so patterns aren't loaded whenever wp_installing()
+Patterns are registered on init and do not include a check for whether the functions file has already been loaded, but we should probably add an extra check here, so patterns aren't loaded whenever wp_installing() returns true.

-This ticket was mentioned in PR #5568 on WordPress/wordpress-develop by @joemcgill.
+This ticket was mentioned in โPR #5568 on โWordPress/wordpress-develop by โ@joemcgill.

 #7